 In short, the only limit on the life-enhancing applications of 6G seems to be the one on our imagination.
 But before we let our inspiration run wild, there’s a physical constraint that we need to address ...

 “The only limit on the life-enhancing applications of 6G seems to be the one on our imagination.”

 The potentially steep price of 6G: exploding energy use

 As mentioned before, 6G necessitates a move to very high frequencies.
 This inevitably implies that the devices operate on much higher power levels.
 Combine that with an explosion of the number of those devices and it’s clear that 6G asks a very steep price for all the benefits it brings to society.
 If we’re not careful, the net sustainability balance will turn out negative.
 Even more likely, the new generation of connectivity technologies will not be accepted by an increasingly energy-conscious public.

 The good news is that the power output of the transmitters is not the only factor that determines the energy use.
 6G devices should not be ‘always on’.
-Through smart design of hardware and software, we can minimize the time frames that the electronics use energy and maximize the amount of data that is transmitted when they do.
+Through smart design of hardware and software, we can minimize the time frames that the electronics use energy.
+And also maximize the amount of data that is transmitted when they do.

 Even so, the energy-efficiency of the core hardware should be a major concern.